CiaranMoran27/Testing/Project/README.md

 <br/>

-On analysis of the scatter plots it was established that petal length and petal width features appeared to have a high degree of positive linear correlation.
-This was established as the data points as a whole appear tighter to the linear regression line and they are increasing with eachother.
+On analysis of the scatter plots it was established that petal length and petal width features appeared to have a high degree of positive linear correlation, that is to say that as petal length increases petal width also increases at a similar rate.
+Sepal length vs petal length  and sepal length vs petal width regression lines also show a positive degree of linear correlation.
 The pandas library has a useful method called *.corr* which can be used to compute pairwise correlation of variables.
 This method was used on iris dataset, which by default uses the Pearson method when the type is not declared in the function,  see Fig X.

 <br/>